thinkloop/map-or-similar/README.md

 # Map Or Similar
-A JavaScript Map() or a Similar() object polyfill if Map is not available.
+A JavaScript Map() or Similar() object polyfill if Map is not available.
 Supports complex objects for keys.
 Highly performant.
 No dependencies.